Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Testing the limits of factorization

 Indeed, the larger the target mass $M$ the higher the $x_B$ value where factorization breaks down, and the larger the quark mass $m_q$ (or indeed the remnant's $m_\phi$) the smaller the breaking threshold.
 We can thus see that breaking of factorization is mostly a kinematic effect, and occurs when the process is too close to the edge of phase space.
 As a rule of thumb, we can see that this happens when

 with the quoted numerical value being a slight overestimate of the worst case combination of parameters shown here or in Appendix~\ref{app:systematics}.
-Even if the obtained numerical values depends on the chosen spectator model, the parameters of latter have been chosen to reproduce the PDFs phenomenologically extracted in QCD by means of global fits, and thus we can take the model to be a fair proxy for the latter.
+Even if this value was onained by a numerical analysis of calculations performed in the adopted spectator model, the parameters of latter have been chosen to phenomenologically reproduce the PDFs extracted in QCD by means of global fits and thus we can take the model to be a fair proxy for the latter.
 This makes us hopeful that the region of applicability of collinear factorization may be controlled at least in first approximation by a simple kinematic cuts even in QCD (and in that case, it looks like one would simply need to neglect the hadron resonance region, which is anyway removed from global QCD fits).

 Theoretically, the breaking of factorization can be traced back to the violation of momentum conservation in the kinematic approximations \eqref{eq:ktilde}--\eqref{eq:kptilde}, and in particular to the lack of transverse momentum conservation in the factorized diagram~\cite{Moffat:2017sha}.
-To see this explicitly, let us define $\bm{k_T}$-unintegrated DIS structure function
+To see this explicitly, let us define the $\bm{k_T}$-unintegrated DIS structure function

 where the fully unintegrated DIS structure function appearing in the integrand was defined in Eqs.~\eqref{eq:unintegrated_FT} as the $P_T^{\mu\nu} \mathcal{W}_{\mu\nu}^\DIS(k)$ projection of the fully unintegrated DIS hadronic tensor.
 Similarly, we can define the $\bm{k_T}$-unintegrated CF structure function as